Photography, Art Direction, Web Design and Development

 I worked as their web designer for 10 years (between 2001 - 2011).
 Plus, I also spent 4 years working on the tours as a photographer, where I was able to capture the essence of each surf trip on camera and use the photos for marketing material, such as brochures, websites (including travel agency websites) and social media.

-Branding, Web Design & Development, Social Media Strategy, Digital Marketing
+Branding, Web Design & Development, Social Media, and Digital Marketing

 Icedudes Clothing is a funky and stylish penguin brand, designed for penguin lovers of all ages to enjoy.